The BMD Cards tool is a repository of baptism, marriage and burial cards from Quebec, Ontario and the United States.

 The Loiselle File

-The Loiselle File is a collection of marriage files produced by priest Antonin Loiselle as part of his personal research.
-In total, this collection contains 1 044 434 marriage files that pertain to about 100 different parishes.
+The Loiselle File is a collection of marriage cards produced by priest Antonin Loiselle as part of his personal research.
+In total, this collection contains 1 044 434 marriage cards that pertain to about 100 different parishes.

 The tool covers all of Quebec as well as Fall River, MA and Manchester, NH from 1621 to the mid 20th century.

 The Loiselle File is navigated similarly to the Drouin Collection Records.
 The documents are organized in a file tree containing over 16 000 folders.
-Within these folders, the files are sorted by alphabetical order of the husband and wife’s first name.
-A search for Abraham will be conducted within the first few files, while a search for Zenophile should be done towards the end of the folder.
+Within these folders, the cards are sorted in alphabetical order of the husband and wife’s first names.
+A search for Abraham should be conducted within the first few cards of the folder, while a search for Zénophile should be made within the last cards.

-The marriage files contain the following information: first and last name of the husband and wife, last name of the parents or of the previous spouse.
+The marriage cards contain the following information: the first and last names of the husband and wife as well as last names of the parents or previous spouse.
 In most cases, a date and location will be given for the marriage.
-Additional information may also be present, such as the residence of the the spouses or the parents.
+Additional information may also be present, such as the residence of the spouses or the parents.

-The Kardex is a directory of marriage files complementary to the Men and Women series.
-The files pertain to Catholic and Protestant marriages as well as to notarized documents.
+The Kardex is a directory of marriage cards complementary to the Men and Women series.
+The cards pertain to Catholic and Protestant marriages as well as notarized documents.